snakajima/AJMax.js/README.md

 2. {{{foo}}} will be replaced by the value of property "foo" (unescaped)
 3. {{$index}} will be replaced by the index of the row (when the data object is an array)

 When a template is applied to an array of objects, the template will be applied to each object in the array and the results wil be concatinated.

+The templates needs to be specified by calling AJ.setTemplate() method on the client side (this may change in the later release).